Paper Currency

 The equivalence between metal and paper would be a good idea if the price of the raw metal was immutable.
 After a relatively short time during which the success of the operation can be considerable, a party is aggrieved: either the government or the speculators.
 The papers are reimbursed and disappear.

 Very few units of the first issue of the top five denominations have survived.
 None $ 500 and $ 10,000.
-The only known copy in $ 1000 and $ 5000, and two of the three known in $ 100 are in the collections of the Smithsonian.
+The only known example in $ 1000 and $ 5000, and two of the three known in $ 100 are in the collections of the Smithsonian.

 The interest of collectors at the only "1863" $ 100 certificate in private hands is obvious, especially since it is graded PCGS Apparent Extremely Fine 40.
 It is dated December 13, 1866.